-Both radiation and chemotherapy can result in severe haemorrhagic cystitis, the appearances of which vary with time from the therapy.
+Both radiation and chemotherapy can result in severe hemorrhagic cystitis, the appearances of which vary with time from the therapy.
 It can be divided into acute and chronic.

 In the acute phase of radiation and chemotherapy cystitis, there is a hemorrhagic cystitis secondary to denudation of the urothelium.